sched-ext/scx/scx_layered.md

 Two days later, I checked the graph and noticed that the performance gain went away in the morning (the rightmost CFS red line).
 I investigated and it turned out `scx_layered` failed in all machines in a pretty short time frame.
 Deploying a scheduler with a latent bug would usually mean disaster.
 However, here, all that happened was that the machines seamlessly switched back to CFS and the performance gain went away.
 No machines crashed.
 No drama.

-We are currently in the process of setting up a larger scale testing to obtain more reliable result but the results up until now is indicating combined >5% bandwidth gain compared to CFS with shared queue, which is a staggering amount.
+We are currently in the process of setting up a larger scale testing to obtain more reliable result but the results up until now is indicating combined >5% throughput gain compared to CFS with shared queue, which is a staggering amount.
 ## Conclusion

 This experience has clearly confirmed the benefits of sched_ext to us.
-There is no way we could have experimented with scheduler changes this significant with production workload.
+There is no way we could have experimented with an in-kernel scheduler change this significant in production.
 It would have taken too long, and too much coordination and pain.
 Even if we could experiment and obtain the same results, the path to deployment would be too uncertain and arduous.

 With sched_ext, I spent a couple weeks writing `scx_layered`, and another week testing it on the live production workload while continuously tinkering to obtain the result.
 Also, because it's so safe, we can easily expand the testing to wider scale and deploy as-is.